Rio Communities, New Mexico

 Rio Communities is a city in Valencia County, New Mexico, United States.
 Prior to its incorporation on May 16, 2013, it was a census-designated place (CDP).
 The CDP population was 4,723 as of the 2010 census.

+Rio Communities was developed by the Horizon Corporation, who sold undeveloped land.
+The Federal Trade Commission eventually ordered Horizon to pay money to the buyers due to false and misleading ads.